 Yes, yes it does.
 Believe it or not, we weren’t born with sparkly eyelids.

-Or the best one, “hor hor hor, women lie to us, you should take them swimming on the first date, hor hor hor I’m so manly.”
+“hor hor hor, women lie to us, you should take them swimming on the first date hor hor hor I’m so manly.”

 A bit of constructive criticism is fine, but 9/10 a girl isn’t wearing makeup for anyone else other than herself and she probably feels good in it.
 Let’s all live and let live and remember that the most important kind of beauty, is skin deep!